Miranda v. Arizona

 Miranda v.
-Arizona, 384 U.S. 436 (1966), was a landmark decision of the U.S. Supreme Court in which the Court ruled that the Fifth Amendment to the U.S. Constitution restricts prosecutors from using a person's statements made in response to interrogation in police custody as evidence at their trial unless they can show that the person was informed of the right to consult with an attorney before and during questioning, and of the right against self-incrimination before police questioning, and that the defendant not only understood these rights but also voluntarily waived them.
+Arizona, 384 U.S. 436 (1966), was a landmark decision of the U.S. Supreme Court in which the Court ruled that law enforcement in the United States must warn a person of their constitutional rights before interrogating them when they are in custody or not free to leave an investigation, or else the person's statements cannot be used as evidence at their trial.
+Specifically, the Court held that under the Fifth Amendment to the U.S. Constitution, the government cannot use a person's statements made in response to an interrogation while in police custody as evidence at the person's criminal trial unless they can show that the person was informed of the right to consult with a lawyer before and during questioning, and of the right against self-incrimination before police questioning, and that the defendant not only understood these rights but also voluntarily waived them before answering questions.

 Miranda was viewed by many as a radical change in American criminal law, since the Fifth Amendment was traditionally understood only to protect Americans against formal types of compulsion to confess, such as threats of contempt of court.
-It has had a significant impact on law enforcement in the United States, by making what became known as the Miranda warning part of routine police procedure to ensure that suspects were informed of their rights.
+It has had a significant impact on law enforcement in the United States, by making what became known as the Miranda warning part of routine police procedure to ensure that suspects were informed of their rights, which would become known as "Miranda rights".
 The concept of "Miranda warnings" quickly caught on across American law enforcement agencies, who came to call the practice "Mirandizing".

 Pursuant to the U.S. Supreme Court decision Berghuis v.
-Thompkins (2010), criminal suspects who are aware of their right to silence and to an attorney but choose not to "unambiguously" invoke them, may find any subsequent voluntary statements treated as an implied waiver of their rights, and used as or as part of evidence.
-At least one scholar has argued that Thompkins "fully undermined" Miranda.
+Thompkins (2010), a suspect must unambiguously invoke the right to remain silent or to counsel.
+If the suspect receives and understands the Miranda warnings and then voluntarily makes statements, those statements may be treated as establishing an implied waiver of those rights.

 Background

 Legal

-During the 1960s, a movement which provided defendants with legal aid emerged from the collective efforts of various bar associations.
+In 1951 Legal Aid in the United States, a report in the Survey of the Legal Profession series, was published by the American Bar Association.
+It identified large gaps in the availability of legal services in both civil and criminal cases for those unable to afford a lawyer.
+By the early 1960s, in response to the report, efforts by various bar associations to expand legal aid for defendants had resulted in a substantial increase in services, although still with large areas of the country underserved.

 In the civil realm, it led to the creation of the Legal Services Corporation under the Great Society program of Lyndon B. Johnson.
 Escobedo v.
 Illinois, a case which closely foreshadowed Miranda, provided for the presence of counsel during police interrogation.
-This concept extended to a concern over police interrogation practices, which were considered by many to be barbaric and unjust.
-Coercive interrogation tactics were known in period slang as the "third degree".